 Every property, here in Italy, has what we call a “Rendita catastale” which is a value the property is identified with at the Property Registry ( or at the Land Registry in case it is a barn and so still a rural building).
 It does not correspond at all to the actual price of the property and it is always quite lower than it.

-The “Rendita Catastale” is something which the property has been identified with at the moment of the registration at the property registry and so, often, something of very old.
+The “Rendita Catastale” is something which the property has been identified with at the moment of the registration at the property registry and so, often is very old.

-Then, in spite of the time passing, this value is updated, but not following the real properties market; this is the reason why, now most of the properties have a very low declared value.
+Over time, this value is updated, but not following the real properties market value; this is the reason why most properties have a very low declared value.

-At the moment of the final deed the Notary will ask you to declare him the value of the house; at that moment it is suggested to declare the lowest possible price.
-It must be not lower than the value declared the last time the property has been sold .
-The notary will update it a little bit.
+At the moment of the final deed the Notary will ask you to declare to him the value of the house; at that moment it is suggested to declare the lowest possible price.
+It must be not lower than the value declared the last time the property has been sold.
+The notary will then update it a little bit.